neilellis/api-docs/source/includes/stack.md

 Attribute | Description
 --------- | -----------
-uuid | A unique identifier for the stack generated automatically on creation resource_uri | A unique API endpoint that represents the stack name | A user provided name for the stack. state | The state of the stack (see table `Stack states` below) synchronized | Flag indicating if the current stack definition is synchronized with their services. services | List of servicies belonging to the stack (the full json of each service) deployed_datetime | The date and time of the last deployment of the stack (if applicable, `null` otherwise) destroyed_datetime | The date and time of the `terminate` operation on the stack (if applicable, `null` otherwise)
+deployed_datetime | The date and time of the last deployment of the stack (if applicable, `null` otherwise) destroyed_datetime | The date and time of the `terminate` operation on the stack (if applicable, `null` otherwise) label | A user-friendly name for the stack (`name` by default) name | A user provided name for the stack. resource_uri | A unique API endpoint that represents the stack services | List of servicies belonging to the stack (the full json of each service) state | The state of the stack (see table `Stack states` below) synchronized | Flag indicating if the current stack definition is synchronized with their services. uuid | A unique identifier for the stack generated automatically on creation

 ### Stack states